HagerAbouelnaga/RNA-seq-translational-analysis-pipeline/README.md

 - Clinical validation using survival analysis (TCGA)

 This is a translational workflow connecting molecular data to clinical outcomes.

+## Clinical Validation (Survival Analysis)

+To assess clinical relevance, survival analysis was performed using publicly available datasets:

+- TCGA (The Cancer Genome Atlas)
+- TARGET AML dataset
+- BeatAML cohort

+Kaplan-Meier survival curves and Cox proportional hazards models were applied to evaluate prognostic significance of selected genes.

+Example survival plots are shown below.

+Note: Only representative results are displayed.

 ## Author
 Hager Salah Abouelnaga